Train-In-Blocks-Ltd/Landing/content/5-ways-this-blog-will-benefit-you.md

 ![High-quality](../static/blog-img/01/quality.svg)

 ## 2. High-quality content
-To make the most of your time, all of our content will be of outstanding quality to ensure you can really benefit from its practise.
+To make the most of your time, all of our content will be of outstanding quality to ensure that you can really benefit from what it preaches.

 <br/><br/>